 - Alex in Wizards of Waverly Place has elements of this (when she's not being a borderline Super Villain instead)

 - Although not as hard-core as the others, Lucy Ricardo.

-- The Doctor from Doctor Who was this on his home planet.
-Partly because he found Time Lord social norms unbearably boring, and partly because he was disgusting and disturbed by their practices and elitism, he stole an antique time machine from a museum and ran away to explore the universe as an act of rebellion, since Time Lords were masters of time travel yet refused to ever use their powers and preached non-interference.
+- The Doctor was this on his home planet.
+Partly because he found Time Lord social norms unbearably boring, and partly because he was disgusted and disturbed by their practices and elitism, he stole an antique time machine from a museum and ran away to explore the universe as an act of rebellion, since Time Lords are masters of time travel yet refuse to ever use their powers and preach non-interference.